 Every year since 2012, a class of SAC girls has laid out the memorial crosses at the Field of Remembrance and attended the Remembrance Day ceremony.

-On 19 March, Archbishop Patrick O’Regan presided over a ceremony for the blessing of the 2/43rd Infantry Battalion Regimental flag and Head Memorial Cross of the battalion as they were handed over to the College for safe keeping.
+A Regimental flag, completed 75 years ago by the Women’s Auxiliary of the 2/43rd battalion, contains the names of the campaigns and battlegrounds of the infantry men during World War II.
+On 19 March 2021, Archbishop Patrick O’Regan presided over a ceremony for the blessing of the 2/43rd Infantry Battalion Regimental flag and Head Memorial Cross of the battalion as they were handed over to the College for safe keeping.

 By Neville Stapleton, SAC Archivist 2021